nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchMultiAreaSearches.md

 ### Mitigations

-When processing data that is recieved consuming systems should exercise caution when processing medication data that is returned as part of a problem or consultation.
+When processing data that is received consuming systems should exercise caution when processing medication data that is returned as part of a problem or consultation.

 If additional medication data than that included in the primary medications list is returned by the query, for instance as a part of a problem or consultation.
 Then the consuming system **MUST** consider how this is processed and/or displayed to the user.